davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 08-JAN-2024
 * OpenMeteoEDA_202306_v002 runFullRF() includes option for not plotting
 * OpenMeteoEDA_202306_v002 runFullRF() run for each continuous variable vs. month
+* OpenMeteoEDA_202306_v002 R-squared on holdout for each continuous variable vs. month